abinit/abinit/doc/mkdocs-tutorials/rf2.md

 This lesson should take about 1 hour.

-## 0 To be filled

-  * 1. Generation of a derivative database
-  * 2. Manipulation of the derivative databases (the MRGDDB utility)
-  * 3. Analysis of the derivative databases (the ANADDB utility)
-  * 4. The computation of interatomic force constants
-  * 5. The efficient computation of phonon band structures
-  * 6. Thermodynamical properties.

-* * *

 ## 1 Generation of a derivative database

-_Before beginning, you might consider to work in a different subdirectory as for the other lessons.
-Why not create "Work_rf2" in ~abinit/tests/tutorespfn/Input ?_
+*Before beginning, you might consider to work in a different subdirectory as for the other lessons.
+Why not create "Work_rf2" in ~abinit/tests/tutorespfn/Input?*

-This tutorial starts by the generation of a database, that is quite time- consuming.
+This tutorial starts by the generation of a database, that is quite time-consuming.
 We suggest you to start immediately this computation...
-Copy the files ~abinit/tests/tutorespfn/Input/trf2_1.files and ~abinit/tests/tutorespfn/Input/trf2_1.in in "Work_rf2" .
+Copy the files ~abinit/tests/tutorespfn/Input/trf2_1.files and ~abinit/tests/tutorespfn/Input/trf2_1.in in "Work_rf2".

 Issue now:

-* _abinit < trf2_1.files >& log &_
+    abinit < trf2_1.files >& log &

 It takes about 15 minutes to be completed on a PC 2.8 GHz ...

 In order to do interatomic force constant calculations, and to compute associated phonon band structure and thermodynamical properties, you should first have some theoretical background.
-Let us assume that you have read the litterature relative to the [first lesson on DFPT](lesson_rf1.html).
+Let us assume that you have read the litterature relative to the [first lesson on DFPT](rf1).
 You might find additional material, related to the present section, in the following references:

 X. Gonze and C. Lee, Phys.
 Rev. B55, 10355 (1997), especially section IX
 C. Lee, X. Gonze, Phys.
 Rev. B 51, 8610 (1995)
 S. Baroni, S. de Gironcoli, A. Dal Corso, P. Giannozzi, Rev. Mod.
 Phys.
 73, 515 (2001).

 If you haven't read parts of these references, you should take the time to get and read them now.

 In short, the idea is that, in order to compute properties for which the phonon frequencies are needed in all the Brillouin zone, one can use an elaborate Fourier interpolation, so that only few dynamical matrices need to be computed directly.
 Others will be computed by interpolation.

-Let us have a look at the input file trf2_1.in .
+Let us have a look at the input file trf2_1.in.
 The calculation is done for AlAs, the same crystalline material as for the previous lesson on DFPT.
 Many input parameters are also quite similar, both at the level of the description of the unit cell, as for the choice of cut-off energy and k point grid.

-Still, this input file is rather complex : in one single run, one produces the (Derivative Databases) DDBs needed for the rest of this tutorial.
+Still, this input file is rather complex: in one single run, one produces the (Derivative Databases) DDBs needed for the rest of this tutorial.
 So, it starts with a ground-state calculation (dataset 1), followed by the computation of the response to the d/dk perturbation (dataset 2), and the response to electric fields, and phonons at Gamma (dataset 3).
 Datasets 4 to 10 generate the dynamical matrices at 7 q wavevectors, other than Gamma.
 At present (v4.6), one can only compute one q point per dataset, that is why so many datasets are needed.

 Also, the values of these q wavevectors are not determined automatically.
 They must correspond to the q wavevectors needed by the ANADDB utility (see later),